glefundes/AccessALPR/README.md

 This approach is arguably less accurate than systems with very accurate segmentation steps on high resolution images, but for our specific applications we achieve competitive results by infering on multiple sequential frames and employing a majority vote algorithm to parse the best result.
 This is done by using [the Sort tracker](https://github.com/abewley/sort) on the detected bounding boxes.
 Check `http_stream.py` for an example.

+There is also a CLAHE-based histogram normalization feature for usage in situations with limited illumination.
+Still experimental.

 ![Feed Example](sample/feed_example.png)
 The red square is the section that is being passed to the plate detection network, and the blue square is the detected plate bbox.
 (Plate partially censored due to privacy concerns)